Sign In Register

 Exercise Access76.7%

-Fulton has an average annual temperature of 41°F (5°C).
+Fulton has a cool climate with an average annual temperature of 41°F (5°C).
 Winters average 16°F in January while summers reach 65°F in July.
+The area gets 253 sunny days per year, above the national average.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 997 feet.

 Temperature